rinchsan/cv/README.md

 #### Chief Technology Officer (October 2023 - Present)

-- In charge of developing and implementing technology storategy
+- In charge of designing and implementing technology storategy
-- In charge of developing and implementing organizational strategy
+- In charge of designing and implementing organizational strategy

 #### VP of Engineering (January 2022 - September 2023)